pramaniks/ecs-fargate-dotnetcore-cdk/README.md

    ![ECSCodepipelineStack](https://user-images.githubusercontent.com/20775313/115148470-632a3a00-a07d-11eb-92e0-205690dcff6a.PNG)

+    # :exclamation:  :exclamation:  :exclamation:  :exclamation:  :exclamation:
-* Initially the **Code deploy stage** in Code pipeline for the new service will be in error state , as the service was deployed with task desired count as "0"
+* Initially the **Code deploy stage** in Code pipeline for the new service will be in error state , but why ?? # :thought_balloon:

-  # :confounded:  :confounded:  :confounded:  :confounded:  :confounded:
+* Do you remember we deployed the Service Stack with task desired count as "0" # :bulb:

 ![CodePipelineInitial_1](https://user-images.githubusercontent.com/20775313/115148537-a8e70280-a07d-11eb-9522-bd50835995f9.PNG)
 ![CodePipelineInitial_2](https://user-images.githubusercontent.com/20775313/115148542-ae444d00-a07d-11eb-80f9-3dd2733e6e5a.PNG)

-* Now deploy ECSService stack again with service desired Count as "1" or whatever task instances you need for the newly created service(s)\
+* Now deploy ECSService stack again with service desired Count as "1" or whatever task instances you need for the newly created service(s) \
 var CfnServiceProps = new CfnServiceProps\
             {\
                 Cluster = _Request.ECSClusterName,\